Presentations now available here.

 Geothermal policy development; how do we unlock our geothermal potential?

 The first session was dedicated to geothermal policy, and the steps we need to take now to unlock our geothermal energy potential for 2030 targets and beyond.
-Sarah Blake (Geological Survey Ireland) and Ian Devlin (GeoScience Policy Division) presented on DECC's activities to overcome barriers to large-scale geothermal rollout.
+Sarah Blake (Geological Survey Ireland) and Ian Devlin (Geoscience Policy Division) presented on DECC's activities to overcome barriers to large-scale geothermal rollout.
 We then heard about the health of the geothermal sector in Europe (Sanjeev Kumar, EGEC) and how policy has facilitated the rapid growth of the geothermal industry in the Netherlands (Harmen Mijnlieff, TNO).
 Mark Palmer (QUB) finished the session with a social scientist's perspective on "policymaking a geothermal community marketplace" in Northern Ireland.
 A major takeaway from the Q&A panel session was that while more geoscience data is required to accurately quantify our geothermal resources, we must also think carefully about how to communicate that information to individuals, businesses, and community groups.

 Placing geothermal energy in the mix for district heating